dvakatsiienko/dvakatsiienko/templates/TEMPLATE.md

 ## 🙌🏼 Hi there

-I am a passionate developer.
-My goal is to write perfect code and to deliver top notch web apps using cutting edge tech from the future.
+I am a passionate Frontend engineer who cares about cutting-edge tech and smart solutions.
+I am a big fan of React, Next.js, and TypeScript, and I am always looking for new ways to improve my skills.
+My goal is to write high-quality code and deliver top-notch web apps from the future.

+I follow conferences like [React Conf](https://conf.react.dev/), [React Miami](https://www.reactmiami.com/), and [Vercel Ship](https://vercel.com/ship) among others.

+-   ⚡ I excel at selecting and integrating cutting-edge technologies to enhance product performance.
--   👯 I’m looking to collaborate on an interesting and passionate project that aimed to help people
+-   🌍 I’m looking to collaborate on interesting and passionate projects aimed at helping people.
--   🤔 I can help you to pick and connect cutting edge technologies that will make your product happy
--   💬 Ask me about anything 🙂
+-   💬 Feel free to ask me anything 🙂
 -   😄 Pronouns: **D I M A**
--   ⚡ Fun fact: interestingly, there is also a lot of oxygen on Venus and Mars, which is perhaps not surprising, since they are the closest planets to Earth and probably formed in similar conditions.
-In their cases, however, most of the oxygen is there in the form of carbon dioxide.
+-   🪐 Fun fact: Interestingly, there is also a lot of oxygen on Venus and Mars, which is perhaps not surprising since they are the closest planets to Earth and probably formed under similar conditions.
+However, most of the oxygen there is in the form of carbon dioxide.

 ## 🤟🏼 My Github Activity